A method to assess human exposure to chemicals

 Human biomonitoring is used to assess whether and to what extent the population is exposed to harmful substances.
 If necessary, measures can then be taken to protect public health.

-At the moment, no representative picture of public exposure to chemicals is available in Switzerland.
-Therefore, the setting up of a national HBM programme is currently under study.
+At the moment, no representative picture of public exposure to chemicals is available for Switzerland.
+Therefore, the benefits and limits of a national health study with human biomonitoring are currently investigated by means of a pilot study.

 Many countries have established human biomonitoring programmes giving an overview of the chemical exposure in the general population.
 Recently, multidisciplinary studies linking biomonitoring data to other health-related data have been implemented.